Scottish Multiple Sclerosis Register (SMSR)

 Background

 The Scottish MS Register is a national register within the Scottish National Audit Programme at Public Health Scotland.
 The aim of the SMSR is to improve healthcare for people living with MS in Scotland.
 Establishing the incidence and interpreting the implications of its demography allows us to facilitate service evaluation and drive health improvement.
-The data on which this report is produced are provided by neurologists and MS clinical teams via a research electronic data collection system (REDCap) which incorporates the patient journey from referral to diagnosis, including referral to an MS specialist nurse.
+The data on which this report is produced are provided by neurologists and MS clinical teams via a research electronic data collection system (REDCap) which incorporates the patient journey from referral to diagnosis, including referral to a MS specialist nurse.

 Further information

-The next release of this publication will be July 2024.
+The next release of this publication will be August 2025.

 General enquiries